 (e) is discriminatory based on race, gender, religious belief, sexual orientation, disability; or

-3.6 The Client shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Services, Software, Tenant and/or the Documentation and, in the event of any such unauthorised access or use, shall promptly notify Supplier.
+3.4 The Customer shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Services, Software and/or Tenant and, in the event of any such unauthorised access or use, shall promptly notify Supplier.

-3.7 The rights provided under this Section 3 are granted to the Client only and shall not be considered granted to any subsidiary or holding company of the Client.
+3.5 The rights provided under this Section 3 are granted to the Customer only and shall not be considered granted to any subsidiary or holding company of the Customer.

-3.8 Supplier shall not be liable for any breach of the Agreements that is caused in full or in part by the Client’s failure to comply with this Section 3.
+3.6 Supplier shall not be liable for any breach of the Agreements that is caused in full or in part by the Customer’s failure to comply with this Section 3.